 About the Challenge

-Now in its 22nd year, the competition is continuously evolving, melding traditional learning styles with geographic literacy skills and new technology.
-The support of Google GeoEducation has meant the competition can continue to be accessible, relevant and engaging for all students.
+Now in its 26th year, the competition is continuously evolving, melding traditional learning styles with geographic literacy skills and new technology.
+The support of the Trebek Family Foundation has meant the competition can continue to be accessible, relevant and engaging for all students.

 Level 1 is open to students in grades 4-6.
 It focuses on developing fundamental geographic facts and skills and igniting passion in students’ early academic careers.

-Students participate at the classroom and school level, finishing the competition by naming one School Champion.
-All School Champions receive a certificate, medal and one-year subscription to Canadian Geographic.
+Students participate in the Classroom and School rounds, finishing the competition by naming one School Champion.
+All School Champions receive a certificate, a medal and a one-year magazine subscription to Canadian Geographic.

-The competition begins in the classroom and progresses to name a School Champion.
-The School Champion is then invited to compete at the provincial/territorial level.
+The competition begins with the Classroom round and progresses to the School round to name a School Champion.
+The School Champion is then invited to compete in the Provincial/Territorial round.

-Of the territorial/provincial winners, a total of 20 of Canada's best geography students will be invited to participate in the National Final in June 2017.
-More information about the National Final will be released later this year.
+Of the Provincial/Territorial winners, a total of 20 of Canada's best geography students will be invited to participate in the National Final in May 2021.
+In the past, the National Final has been held at The Royal Canadian Geographical Society headquarters at 50 Sussex, in Ottawa, Ont.
+This is subject to change in accordance with safety precautions for COVID-19.
+More information about the National Final will be released closer to the date.